sony/model_optimization/tutorials/README.md

 ## Quantization for Sony-IMX500 deployment

-This section provides a guide on quantizing pre-trained models to meet specific constraints for deployment on the [Sony-IMX500](https://developer.sony.com/imx500/) processing platform.
+This section provides several guides on quantizing pre-trained models to meet specific constraints for deployment on the [Sony-IMX500](https://developer.sony.com/imx500/) processing platform.
 We will cover various tasks and demonstrate the necessary steps to achieve efficient quantization for optimal deployment performance.